top of page

 C. Ties

-2. If necessary, additional players will be used until the tie is broken.
+2. If necessary, additional players, one at a time, will be used until the tie is broken.

-D. Final standings determined by final playoff results each year.
+D. Final standings for posterity determined by final playoff results each year.

 II.
 PRE-DRAFT